GizAI/computer-vision-assistant/.vscode/README.md

 ### Debug Configurations (F5 or Run > Start Debugging)

-1. **Python: Autobot Server** - Runs the full Python backend server with the orchestrator and debugging enabled
+1. **Python: Autobot Server** - Runs the full Python backend server with uvicorn and the orchestrator
-2. **Python: FastAPI Only** - Runs only the FastAPI server without the orchestrator
+2. **Python: FastAPI Only** - Runs only the FastAPI server with uvicorn
 3. **Frontend: Vite Dev Server** - Runs only the frontend development server
 4. **Debug All** - Runs the backend server first, then the frontend development server
 5. **Server + Frontend** - Runs both the full backend server and frontend development server in parallel